Enr1que319/Pandas-Challenge/README.md

 |    Price   |  `float`  |

 - PurchaseId  -> Id for the purchase item
-- SN          -> Name od the player
+- SN          -> Name of the player
 - Age         -> Age of the player
 - Gender      -> Gender of the Player
 - ItemId      -> Id for the item